 - 1 large red bell pepper seeded and cut into 8 slices

-- Select “Cancel” and stir in the remaining ingredients except bell peppers and parsley.
+- Add the remaining ingredients except bell peppers and parsley.

-- Secure the lid and cook under “Manual” and “High Pressure” for about 15 minutes.
+- Close the lid and cook on high pressure for 15 minutes.

 - Remove the lid and select “Sauté”.

-- Stir in bell peppers and cook for about 6-8 minutes.
+- Add bell peppers and saute for 7 minutes.